CtrlK

 Actionability

-Every section provides fully executable, copy-paste ready bash commands.
-The WRONG vs CORRECT pattern at the top is immediately actionable, and all examples use real commands with concrete syntax including tmux flags and target specifications.
+Every section provides fully executable, copy-paste-ready bash commands.
+The WRONG vs CORRECT pattern at the top is immediately actionable, and all examples use real commands (npm run dev, tilt up, tail -f) with proper tmux syntax including Enter keys and C-c signals.

 3 / 3